-(a) Unit management results in much of the decision-making authority, previously centralized or the responsibility of other departments, being delegated to Unit Managers.
+- (a) Unit management results in much of the decision-making authority, previously centralized or the responsibility of other departments, being delegated to Unit Managers.
 At the same time, the institution administration continues to be ultimately responsible for the proper administration of the institution.
 Therefore, ongoing dialogue between Unit Managers and the administration is essential.
-Under unit management, roles of central office level and institutional staff must be defined.

-- Warden/Administrator/Superintendent (For the purpose of this policy, the Warden/Administrator/Superintendent will be referred to as the Administrator) The Administrator, has final authority and responsibility for all matters occurring within the institution to include the development and implementation of written policy and procedure that govern the selection criteria, supervision, and rotation of staff who work directly with offenders in restrictive housing on a regular and daily basis.
-However, unit management will not succeed unless the Administrator ensures appropriate delegation of authority to the Unit Manager.
-This will include much of the case management, security, sanitation, preventive maintenance, and other routine operational responsibilities. - (2) Associate Warden/Assistant Superintendent for Custody and Operations (For the purpose of this policy, the Associate Warden/Assistant Superintendent for Custody and Operations will be referred to as the Assistant Superintendent).
-The Assistant Superintendent should have the expertise to understand and monitor the units, to ensure consistency in addition to quality of operations and to make certain that the authority and responsibility delegated to the units is effectively managed.
+Under unit management, roles of central office level and institutional staff must be defined. - (1) Warden The Warden has final authority and responsibility for all matters occurring within the institution to include the development and implementation of written policy and procedure that govern the selection criteria, supervision, and rotation of staff who work directly with offenders in restrictive housing on a regular and daily basis.
+However, unit management will not succeed unless the Warden ensures appropriate delegation of authority to the Unit Manager.
+This will include much of the case management, security, sanitation, preventive maintenance, and other routine operational responsibilities. - (2) Associate Warden for Custody and Operations The Associate Warden for Custody and Operations should have the expertise to understand and monitor the units, to ensure consistency in addition to quality of operations and to make certain that the authority and responsibility delegated to the units is effectively managed.

-The Assistant Superintendent will be the immediate supervisor of the Unit Managers and the primary liaison between Unit Managers and the Administrator.
-The Assistant Superintendent will also be responsible for periodic inspections and audits of the units.
+The Associate Warden for Custody and Operations will be the immediate supervisor of the Unit Managers and the primary liaison between Unit Managers and the Warden.
+The Associate Warden for Custody and Operations will also be responsible for periodic inspections and audits of the units.

-Guidelines, dissemination of policy and parameters within which the units are to work shall be set forth as part of the leadership responsibilities of the Assistant Superintendent to assure that the philosophy, policy, and the intent of unit management is adhered to, and that the total mission of the institution is accomplished through achievement of the unit plan.
+Guidelines, dissemination of policy and parameters within which the units are to work shall be set forth as part of the leadership responsibilities of the Associate Warden for Custody and Operations to assure that the philosophy, policy, and the intent of unit management is adhered to, and that the total mission of the institution is accomplished through achievement of the unit plan.

-(3) Associate Warden / Assistant Superintendent for Programs (For the purpose of this policy, the Associate Warden/Assistant Superintendent for Programs will be referred to as the Assistant Superintendent for Programs).
-The Assistant Superintendent for Programs is a key member of the institutional management team and is responsible for the management of all institutional programs staff except programs staff assigned to a unit team.
+(3) Associate Warden for Programs - The Associate Warden for Programs is a key member of the institutional management team and is responsible for the management of all institutional programs staff except programs staff assigned to a unit team.
 Responsibility also includes overall responsibility for administration of all programs, classification, case management, educational/vocational and chaplaincy activities.
-The Assistant Superintendent for Programs will have administrative but not clinical supervision of medical and mental health operations and associated staff assigned to the institution.
+The Associate Warden for Programs will have administrative but not clinical supervision of medical and mental health operations and associated staff assigned to the institution.

-It is vital that the Assistant Superintendent for Programs and the Assistant Superintendent for Operations cooperate with each other in the overall delivery of program and health services within the institution.
-Because unit management directly ties the unit team into the delivery of services with all sections under the supervision of the Assistant

-Superintendent for Programs, decision making requires extensive communication and coordination.
+It is vital that the Associate Warden for Programs and the Associate Warden for Custody and Operations cooperate with each other in the overall delivery of program and health services within the institution.
+Because unit management directly ties the unit team into the delivery of services with all sections under the supervision of the Associate Warden for Programs, decision making requires extensive communication and coordination.
 Prior to the implementation of new programs or changes in existing programs, consultation between what is traditionally referred to as "programs and custody" must occur and a mutual endorsement of support must be agreed upon.

-If conflicting issues can not be resolved between the Assistant Superintendent for Programs and the Assistant Superintendent for Operations, the Administrator will issue the final decision.
+If conflicting issues cannot be resolved between the Associate Warden for Programs and the Associate Warden for Custody and Operations, the Warden will issue the final decision.

-While having no direct supervision of unit managers and members of the unit team, the Assistant Superintendent for Programs has the authority to direct unit team staff in the performance of their duties consistent with institutional procedures and division policy.
+While having no direct supervision of unit managers and members of the unit team, the Associate Warden for Programs has the authority to direct unit team staff in the performance of their duties consistent with institutional procedures and division policy.